zenglenn42/utbc2019-hw-12-bamazon/README.md

-# utbc2019-hw-12-node-mysql
+# utbc2019-hw-12-bamazon

-Console-based version of Amazon :-)
+Console-based version of Amazon-lite :-)

 ## Here are the products Bamazon knows about ...